Certified Menopause Practitioner (NCMP):

 A small fee will be charged.
 Cash and checks will be accepted.
 Fees will include a well managed structured, take home material and refreshments.
 More information will be discussed during initial meeting and via email.
 Please include [email protected] to your email contacts.
 Send us an email or subscribe to our newsletter for more information.

-• Discuss endocrinologic and physical changes associated with reproductive and physiologic aging.
+- Discuss endocrinology and physical changes associated with reproductive and physiologic aging.

-• Recognize when referrals to specialized services are appropriate ( fo patients of PINK Women’s Center)
+- Recognize when referrals to specialized services are appropriate (for patients of PINK Women’s Center)